mikepartelow/mikepartelow.github.io/docs/_posts/2024-09-13-lightswitch-disaster.md

 When my cluster had just one node, I used the [hostpath-storage](https://microk8s.io/docs/addon-hostpath-storage) plugin.
 With multiple nodes, that *could* work, with a lot of headache to ensure stateful pods get scheduled on the node hosting their storage.

 I decided to postpone multi-node and focus on perfecting my Ansible playbook and my backup jobs.
-Later I returned to the problem, and learned that [OpenEBS](https://microk8s.io/docs/addon-openebs) is essentially a drop-in replacement for `hostpath-storage` (in my setup), and now I have everything I wanted: a working [Ansible playbook](https://github.com/mikepartelow/ansible), [automated network controller backups](https://github.com/mikepartelow/homeslice/tree/main/apps/backup-unifi), and a multi-node microk8s cluster in [HA mode](https://microk8s.io/docs/high-availability).
+Later I returned to the problem, and learned that [OpenEBS](https://microk8s.io/docs/addon-openebs) is essentially a drop-in replacement for `hostpath-storage` (in my setup), and now I have everything I wanted: working [Ansible playbooks](https://github.com/mikepartelow/homeslice-ansible), [automated network controller backups](https://github.com/mikepartelow/homeslice/tree/main/apps/backup-unifi), and a multi-node microk8s cluster in [HA mode](https://microk8s.io/docs/high-availability).

 Along the way to getting working network controller backups, I practiced [scheduling pods on specific nodes](https://github.com/mikepartelow/homeslice/blob/f56ed43fae7cc020c36aa38b44aeb06c1a0d2e64/pulumi/Pulumi.prod.yaml#L85).
 The backup pod [mounts the network controller's local backup directory into the pod](https://github.com/mikepartelow/homeslice/blob/f56ed43fae7cc020c36aa38b44aeb06c1a0d2e64/pulumi/unifi/unifi.py#L56), so the pod [has to run on the node](https://github.com/mikepartelow/homeslice/blob/f56ed43fae7cc020c36aa38b44aeb06c1a0d2e64/pulumi/unifi/unifi.py#L76) that hosts the network controller.